martenframework/marten/docs/docs/handlers-and-http/middlewares.md

 ---

-Middlewares are used to "hook" into Marten's request / response lifecycle.
-They can be used to alter or implement logics based on incoming HTTP requests and the resulting HTTP responses.
-These hooks take an HTTP request as their input and they output an HTTP response; in the process they can implement whatever logic they deem necessary to perform actions based on the incoming request and / or the associated response.
+Middlewares are used to "hook" into Marten's request/response lifecycle.
+They can be used to alter or implement logic based on incoming HTTP requests and the resulting HTTP responses.
+These hooks take an HTTP request as their input and they output an HTTP response; in the process, they can implement whatever logic they deem necessary to perform actions based on the incoming request and/or the associated response.

 ## How middlewares work